Recreational Fishing Data Glossary

 - From 1981 through 1985, all for-hire boats were sampled as one category, called the party/charter mode.

-- From 1986 through 2004, all for-hire boats in the North and Mid-Atlantic (from Maine to Virginia) continued to be sampled as one undifferentiated party/charter mode.
-In the South Atlantic and Gulf of Mexico, the only for-hire vessels MRIP sampled were charter boats.
-(Party boats were sampled by the Southeast Fisheries Science Center’s Southeast Region Head Boat Survey.)
+- From 1986 through 2004, all for-hire boats in the North and Mid-Atlantic (from Maine through Virginia) continued to be sampled as one undifferentiated party/charter mode.
+In the South Atlantic and Gulf of Mexico, the only for-hire vessels the Marine Recreational Information Program sampled were charter boats.
+(Party (head) boats were, and continue to be, sampled by the Southeast Fisheries Science Center’s Southeast Region Headboat Survey.)

 - In 2005, charter boats and party (head) boats began to be sampled by the For-Hire Survey and stratified Access Point Angler Intercept Survey.
 Separate charter boat and party (head) boat estimates are produced, and undifferentiated party/charter sampling is no longer performed.